 And more than that, their generosity is contagious.
 Giving makes us feel good; and when we feel good, we’re better at making those around us feel good, too.

 Giving doesn’t have to be about grand gestures, and it definitely doesn’t have to be about money.
 Of course giving to charity is a perfect way to make a difference, but there’s also so many other things that you could do without even realising it!

 Give your time: Volunteering is a great way to give.
 The University and the Students’ Union both have plenty of opportunities to help you find the right kind of volunteering for you.
 And, if you don’t have the time or space to commit to regular volunteering, check out the volunteer days where you can give a few hours on a specific day working on a specific project.

 Give something: Even if you don’t have time or money to spare, you can still help by raising awareness and donating items, as well encouraging friends, family and colleagues to get involved.
 You could donate food to support a local food bank or drop some old clothes to a charity shop.

 Give a compliment: Yes that’s right, even paying someone a compliment or sharing some thoughtful words can make a difference to someone’s day.
 Reach out to family members, talk to a friend or just send a nice text to brighten someone’s day.
 Trust us – you’ll wish you did it more!

-Tuesday 29 November 2022 is Giving Tuesday, an international day of kindness where everyone is encouraged to give back in their own way.
+Tuesday 28 November 2023 is Giving Tuesday, an international day of kindness where everyone is encouraged to give back in their own way.
 Whether it’s making someone smile, helping a neighbor or stranger out, showing up for an issue or people we care about, or giving some of what we have to those who need our help, every act of generosity counts, and everyone has something to give.
-You can find inspiration on the Student Support Give pages.